Insulator-CV/insulator_detection/README.md

 <font size="6">Introduction</font>

-This repository is the official implementation of our latest work (insulator overheating defect diagnosis).
+<font size="4">This repository is the official implementation of our latest work (insulator overheating defect diagnosis).

-The code is about to be released.
+The code is about to be released.</font>